 The Superintendent shall review the application for special event permits.
 No permit shall be issued where the application is found to be incomplete and/or requested information has not been provided.
-If the application is found to be incomplete, the Superintendent shall notify the sponsor that the application is incomplete.
+If the application is found to be incomplete, the Superintendent shall notify the applicant that the application is incomplete.
 Upon receipt of a complete application, the Superintendent shall determine the Event Level of the proposed special event in consultation with other village departments where necessary.
-For Event Level 1, if it is determined by the Superintendent that total attendance at the event will be 299 or fewer and, support services, if any, will only be required from the Department of Recreation and Parks, the Superintendent may grant the permit upon payment by the applicant of all fees, submission of certificates of insurance and security deposit.
+For Event Level 1, if it is determined by the Superintendent that total attendance at the event will be 299 or fewer and, support services, if any, will only be required from the Department of Recreation and Parks, the Superintendent may grant the permit upon payment by the applicant of all fees, submission of certificates of insurance and security instrument, where required.
+The Superintendent shall notify the applicant of any additional fees which must be paid no later than 15 days prior to the event.
 For Event Levels 2 and 3 and for those proposed special events under Event Level 1 where support services from other village departments will be needed or where the Superintendent concludes that the application should be denied, the Superintendent shall promptly forward the application to the Special Events Advisory Committee pursuant to section 226-8.
-In addition to forwarding the application to the Special Events Advisory Committee, the completed application will be distributed to the appropriate village departments.
-Information from the village departments may be used in establishing terms and conditions under which an event may be conducted when the use of support services is determined to be necessary.
+In addition to forwarding the application to the Special Events Advisory Committee, the completed application will be distributed to the appropriate village departments to provide an estimate of the additional costs that would be incurred as a result of the special event.
+This information may be used in establishing terms and conditions under which an event may be conducted when the use of support services is determined to be necessary.
+Estimates of additional costs shall be provided prior to the meeting of the Special Events Advisory Committee on the particular application.